-As a data scientist how often you hear the DAG (Directed Acyclic Graph)?
+As a data scientist, how often do you hear the DAG (Directed Acyclic Graph)?
 It’s every single day!

 DAG is defined as a sequence of computational steps, in complex non-recurring computation.
 DAG’s are tasks, performing discrete amounts of work.
 Overall the tasks make up for a larger piece of work like ETL jobs, ML jobs, CI jobs, deployment jobs.

 Workflows cover a broad range of use cases.
 So where do you start when selecting a tool?

 There are many tools: Argo, Kubeflow, and the most popular Apache Airflow.
 These tools are different in terms of their usage and display work on discrete tasks defining an entire workflow.

 Initially, all are good for small tasks and team, as the team grows, so as the task and the limitations with a data pipeline increases crumbling and frustrations.
 Selecting any ML tool is not a solution.

 - EC2 instance type reduces

 - Increases awkwardness with unknown software.

 - Scheduling and retries with increases of custom workarounds.